Human rights in Croatia: Freedom of speech

-Reproductive Rights
+Reproductive rights

-Although abortion is legal in Croatia up to 10 weeks after contraception, and has exceptions for women who have been pregnant for more than 10 weeks.
-However, the country is somewhat split on the issue, with some conservative groups calling for a ban.
-In one instance, a woman who passed the 10 week deadline was deprived of an abortion by four clinics, even though her fetus had a brain tumor, leading to protests.
+Abortion in Croatia is legal up to 10 weeks after conception, and has exceptions for women who have been pregnant for more than 10 weeks.
+Some conservative groups have advocated for a total ban.
+In one instance in 2022, a woman who passed the 10 week deadline was deprived of an abortion by four clinics, even though her fetus had a brain tumor, leading to protests.

-Migrant Rights
+Migrant rights

 Croatia has been continuously criticized by human rights groups for refusing migrants.
-Many migrants seeking to get into Croatia are sent back to Bosnia and Herzegovina instead.
-Croatian police have been repeatedly criticized for using violence against migrants since 2020.
+Many migrants seeking entry into Croatia are sent back to Bosnia and Herzegovina instead.
+Since 2020, Croatian police have been repeatedly criticized for using violence against migrants.

 In 2021, the European Court of Human Rights ruled that Croatia violated the European Convention on Human Rights while sending a family from Afghanistan to Serbia.
 In the Russian invasion of Ukraine, 22,000 refugees were granted Temporary Protection Status by Croatia.

-In December 2023, Croatia was found to have infringed upon the rights of an individual (a stateless man), when they forcibly expelled him from the country without providing any justification for their decision.
-As a result, the European Court of Human Rights ruled in favor of the victim and ordered Croatia to provide compensation for the violation.
+In December 2023, Croatia was found to have infringed upon the rights of an individual, when it forcibly expelled him from the country without justification.
+In it ruling in favour of the victim, the European Court of Human Rights ordered that Croatia provide compensation for the violation.

-Discrimination Against Roma
+Discrimination against Roma

-Roma have been discriminated against in Croatia, and there have been violent attacks against them.
-Croatia has been criticized because Roma are discriminated against when getting housing, employment, and healthcare.
-In a 2013 poll, 44% of Croatians had prejudice against Roma.
-According to the UN, the Roma population of Croatia is 30,000-40,000, equivalent to roughly 1% of the population.
+In addition to hate crimes and hate speech, the Roma people in Croatia face discrimination in housing, employment, and healthcare.
+A 2013 poll found that 44% of Croatians were prejudiced against the Roma people.
+According to the UN Human Rights Committee, there are estimated 30,000 to 40,000 Roma people in Croatia, accounting for 1% of the Croatian population, but their number is underreported.
+In the same report, the committee expresses concern around the number of reported racist attacks, and their improper handling by authorities.
+The life expectancy of Roma people in Croatia is significantly lower than that of the general population.

-LGBTQ Rights
+LGBTQ rights

 Homosexuality was legalised in 1977.
 The age of consent was equalised in 1998.
-Homosexuals are not banned from military service.
-In 2003, the Croatian government passed laws prohibiting discrimination based on sexual orientation in employment and education, the distribution of homophobic materials, and defamation of homosexuality and homosexuals.
-Limited scope of rights were conferred upon same-sex couples after three years of cohabitation in 2003, but registered unions were not permitted until 2014.
-Since then Croatia provides all marital rights except joint adoption for registered and non-registered same-sex partnerships.
+Gay people are not banned from military service.
+In 2003, the Croatian government passed laws prohibiting the distribution of homophobic materials, defamation of homosexuality and homosexual people, and discrimination based on sexual orientation in employment and education.
+Limited rights were conferred upon same-sex couples after three years of cohabitation in 2003, but registered unions were not permitted until 2014.
+Since then, Croatia has granted all marital rights to registered and non-registered same-sex partnerships, with the exception of joint adoption.

-In November 2010, the European Commission's annual progress report on Croatia's candidacy stated that Croatia's numerous homophobic incidents are worrying since inquisitions need to make further efforts in combating hate crimes.
-The European Parliament, as stands in its 2010 resolution, “expresses its concern at the resentment against the LGBTQ minority in Croatia, evidenced most recently by homophobic attacks on participants in the Gay Pride parade in Zagreb; urges the Croatian authorities to condemn and prosecute political hatred and violence against any minority; invites the Croatian Government to implement and enforce the Anti-Discrimination Law”.
+In November 2010, the European Commission's annual progress report on Croatia's candidacy expressed concern around Croatia's numerous homophobic incidents, adding that the government should increase its efforts to combat hate crimes.
+Same-sex marriage was banned by a constitutional referendum in 2013.